alik-git/alik-git.github.io_old/_pages/about.md

 Hi there! 😃

-My name is Ali and I'm a soon-to-be-graduating (exact date is flexible) master's student at [Mila][Mila] & the [University of Montréal][UdeM], supervised by [Prof. Liam Paull][lp] at the [Montreal Robotics and Embodied AI Lab][mlab].
-My work lies at the intersection of AI and robotics.
-Ideally, I'd like to help with building truly general purpose robots that can (1) build flexible internal models of the world and (2) learn new skills from experience.
-The [ConceptFusion][cf_paper] and [ConceptGraphs][cg_paper] papers which I worked on during my masters are small steps towards (1).
+My name is Ali and I'm a soon-to-be-graduating master's student at [Mila][Mila] & the [University of Montréal][UdeM], supervised by [Prof. Liam Paull][lp] at the [Montreal Robotics and Embodied AI Lab][mlab].
+I'm quite passionate about AI and robotics research, and engaged in the quest to understand and simulate intelligence.
+The [ConceptFusion][cf_paper] and [ConceptGraphs][cg_paper] papers which I worked on during my masters are small steps towards this goal.

 **I am currently actively seeking out work opportunities for both full-time roles and internships.
 I'm open to relocation and non-robotics roles, what matters to me is working on important problems!
 You can take a look at my resume [here][cv].
 If you'd like to get in touch, please don't hesitate to email me at alihusein.kuwajerwala@x, x=umontreal.ca, or on Twitter/LinkedIn!**